Pisac, Sacred Valley

 The Q’eros people consider Ausangate to be one of the most sacred mountains in the Andes.
 We will hike to the base of this majestic mountain, which towers over 20,000 feet.

-Starting with a psychedelic plant medicine ceremony and ending with a high altitude trek in the Andes, an expeditionary retreat is an immersive, physically rigorous, spiritual and cultural experience, designed to challenge, inspire and transform.
-In a ten day period, our clients often receive insights it would take years to achieve in traditional therapy.
+Starting with a psychedelic plant medicine ceremony and ending with a high altitude trek in the Andes, this expeditionary retreat is an immersive, physically rigorous, spiritual and cultural experience, designed to challenge, inspire and transform.

-What Makes an Expeditionary Retreat Different Than a Regular Retreat?
+What Makes This Expeditionary Retreat Different Than a Tour or a Regular Retreat?

 Many people come to Peru to participate in psychedelic plant medicine ceremonies or spiritual experiences rooted in indigenous cultural values.
 Sequestered in a retreat center, they have limited opportunity to explore Peru’s wild, natural beauty and its abundance of mystical archeological treasures.
 More importantly, many retreat participants leave without encountering the people and the beautiful culture that gave rise to the spiritual traditions of the Andes.

-An expeditionary retreat visits these sacred places.
+We not only visit the places that were sacred to the Incas, we get there by walking the same paths they walked.
 We surround ourselves with the people and immerse ourselves in the culture that gave birth to Incan cosmology.
 We understand that contemplation doesn’t require stillness.
 Hiking, climbing, and adventuring are forms of moving meditation.
-On an expeditionary retreat, internal and external discovery are inextricably linked.
+On this expeditionary retreat, internal and external discovery are inextricably linked as we explore our individual songlines, the ley lines of our souls.

 Incan teachings remind us of our connection with the earth.
-We will have the unique opportunity to meet Andean paqos, indigenous Q’eros teachers, whose ancestors have practiced animistic ceremonies for hundreds of years.
+We will have the unique opportunity to meet Andean paqos, indigenous Q’eros teachers, whose ancestors have practiced animistic ceremonies for hundreds, if not thousands, of years.
 We will spend several days immersed in nature, hiking through the mountains, allowing the awe-inspiring setting of the Peruvian Andes to open our hearts, bodies, minds and spirits to the unconditional love of the Earth Mother, the Pachamama.
 All religions / beliefs are welcome and celebrated.

 Day 1: After arriving in Cusco, the capital of the Incan empire, we will descend 1,000 feet to Pisac, a quintessential Peruvian town in the Sacred Valley.
 Our quaint, family-run bed and breakfast offers sweeping views of farm fields, terraces and mountain paths leading to Incan ruins.

-Day 3: The morning will be free to explore the town of Pisac and peruse its extensive artisan markets.
-In the afternoon, we will drive up the mountain overlooking Pisac to savor dramatic, sweeping views from Pisac’s famous Incan archeological site, followed by a hike back down the mountain, which offers jaw-dropping views of the Sacred Valley and Urubamba River.
+Day 2: The morning will be free to explore the town of Pisac and peruse its extensive artisan markets.
+In the afternoon, we will drive up the mountain overlooking Pisac to savor dramatic, sweeping views from Pisac’s famous Incan archeological site, followed by a hike back down the mountain, which offers jaw-dropping vistas of the Sacred Valley and Urubamba River.

-Day 4: This day will be dedicated to a sacred San Pedro plant medicine ceremony, which will be overseen by a practitioner with over two decades of experience in indigenous medicines.
-We will set our intentions and learn about the indigenous wisdom of the Incas as we prepare to receive earth-based renewal and healing.
+Day 3: This day will be dedicated to an optional sacred San Pedro plant medicine ceremony (included in package price), which will be overseen by a practitioner with over two decades of experience in indigenous medicines.
+We will set our intentions and learn about the indigenous wisdom of the Incas as we prepare to receive nature-based renewal and healing.
+Those who choose not to participate in the ceremony are free to explore the area or visit Maras salt flats.

-Day 9: At this point in your journey, you will feel as if you’ve covered months, not just days, since your arrival in Cusco.
+Day 11: At this point in your journey, you will feel as if you’ve covered months, not just days, since your arrival in Cusco.
 Each day helped you acclimatize for this day’s hike from Pacchanta to the base of Ausangate.
-The Queros people worship the Apu, or spirit, of the mountain.
-We will have an early lunch beside a lake at the base of this sacred mountain.
+Beside a sacred mountain lake, a Q’eros healer will perform a sacred Despacho ceremony of gratitude to honor the Pachamama / the Earth Mother.
+We will soak in Pacchanta’s hot springs before heading back to Cusco.

 Will I be able to handle the physical rigors of this trek?

-Ausangate is rated “difficult”, due to altitude and distance.
-That having been said, most people who can hike four hours in a day, would be physically capable of doing this trek.
+The Salkantay and Ausangate treks are rated “difficult”, due to altitude and distance.
+That having been said, most people who can hike eight hours in a day would be physically capable of doing this trek.
 As with any aerobic activity, consult your doctor before embarking on this journey.

 What is a sacred plant medicine ceremony?